MAnchors: Memorization-Based Acceleration of Anchors via Rule Reuse and Transformation: Experiment

 For other tasks and models, the acceleration remained effective.
 For the Income Prediction task, our method achieved a speedup of 2.11×, 1.87× and 1.76× for RF, NN and GBT, respectively.
 For the sentiment analysis task and RF model, our method achieved a speedup of 1.69×.
 For the image classification task and YOLOv8 model, our method achieved a speedup of 1.92×.
 We attribute the variance in acceleration performance to two primary factors: model efficiency and dataset scale.
 Unlike Llama, other models exhibit higher computational efficiency where the sampling process—the specific target of our optimization—occupies a smaller fraction of the total execution time.
 Furthermore, for the limited size of certain test sets (e.g., YOLOv8 with only 200 images per category), cold start overhead accounts for a larger proportion of the total execution time, thereby diluting the overall measurable acceleration.

-Furthermore, a more detailed graphs showing the average runtime and samples of our method and Anchors as the number of inputs increases are provided in the Appendix.
-The experimental results show that our method can complete the cold start phase within 100 inputs per category for each type of task.
+More detailed graphs showing the average runtime and samples of our method and Anchors as the number of inputs increases are provided in the Appendix.
+These results show that MAnchors completes the cold-start phase within 100 inputs per category for each type of task.

-In summary, our experimental results demonstrate that the proposed method significantly accelerates the Anchors.
-This efficiency gain is particularly pronounced in scenarios where the explaining model entails a high sampling cost, effectively mitigating the primary computational bottleneck of the explanation process.
+In summary, our method significantly accelerates Anchors, especially when model queries are expensive.
+It is also compatible with an offline pre-sampling deployment: setting $\tau_{sim}=0$ recovers a pre-populated cache, while the default online strategy avoids the heavy upfront cost of explaining a large representative set before deployment.